Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 The field names are natural numbers, starting at zero and increasing one by one.
 Field selectors must be expression using the decimal notation, no other base is allowed.
-A field selector is a special lexical unit.
+A field selector is a special lexical unit, no space is allowed between the dot and the natural number.
 A flat tuple is a special case of flat record.
 See also `ATLBRACE_EXP`.

 Example: